 It seems like no matter how careful I think I’m being, I always make a huge mess when I freeze corn.
 Part of freezing corn is mopping the floor and cleaning up the sticky mess afterward!
 Here are a few little hacks that seem to help minimize it though!

-- Place cutting board inside a large cookie sheet.
+- Place the cutting board inside a large cookie sheet.
 The cookie sheet helps catch some of the flies away from corn kernels.

-- Some people place a corn cob on the hole of a bundt pan and slice it from there.
+- Some people place a corn cob in the hole of a bundt pan and slice it from there.
 The kernels are supposed to fall in the pan.
 I don’t have super great success with this method, but others do.

 - For this recipe cut the kernels from the cobs before cooking the corn.
 This is so much easier than cooking the corn cobs first.
 It’s easier to handle before it gets hot.
 More corn fits in the pan after it’s cut off too.